French watchdog calms UK asset manager fears over Brexit

 Robert Ophele, chairman of France’s markets watchdog AMF, said delegation could only be possible if memoranda of understanding (MOUs) have been signed between UK and EU regulators to cooperate in supervision.

 “This type of MOU is very easy to write.
-We have them with many many countries and they all look the same,” Ophele told a conference in London organized by financial sector body AFME.
+We have them with many countries and they all look the same,” Ophele told a conference in London organised by financial sector body AFME.

 “It’s my absolute conviction that we will have that in force before the Brexit, whatever the Brexit will be,” Ophele said.
 “It’s not a big deal.”